Luam Melake

 A biography

-Melake’s process involves shaping upholstery foam into geometric forms that reflect the negative space left by the body in specific positions.
+Melake refers to the histories and methodologies of art, design, craft, architecture, and industrial manufacturing to create exquisitely crafted functional objects that hold the power to transform social interaction.
+To achieve this, Melake uses upholstery foam and shapes it into geometric forms that reflect negative spaces left by the body.
 Thin layers of an industrial urethane coating are poured onto the foam to create a durable skin-like surface that functions like an exoskeleton, reinforcing the soft structure.
-Translucent dyes are used to create painterly effects and dimensional color that enhance and relate to the sculptural composition.
-The resulting works are highly practical furniture objects that also reference painting, sculpture and the structural logic of architecture.
+Translucent dyes are then used to create painterly effects and dimensional color that enhance and relate to the sculptural composition.
+The resulting pieces are highly practical furniture objects that also reference painting, sculpture and the structural logic of architecture.